[Jan 10, 2018, 8:49 PM]

 The flagship event of the Fédération Equestre Internationale will be held Sept.
 10-23 at Tryon International Equestrian Center, created by Mark Bellissimo in the foothills of the Blue Ridge Mountains in 2014.
 In choosing the 1,800-acre site in Mill Spring for the World Equestrian Games, the FEC noted the venue’s competition facilities, including arenas, world-class cross-country course, and extensive surrounding trails.
 Lodging, dining, shopping, golf and other amenities also played into the selection.
 The Games are held every four years in the middle of the Olympic cycle. tryoncoth.com

-More than 60 Asheville-area glass artists, studios, galleries and tour operators are building on the "Chihuly at Biltmore" exhibition at Biltmore to showcase the region's artistry and its place in the American studio glass movement.
+More than 60 Asheville-area glass artists, studios, galleries and tour operators are building on the "Chihuly at Biltmore" exhibition to showcase the region's artistry and its place in the American studio glass movement.
 At Biltmore, visitors can see Dale Chihuly's boundary-breaking work in the 8,000-acre estate's gardens, which are planted with the installations in mind.
 Biltmore also offers select nighttime viewings with music and dramatic lighting.
 Elsewhere, special events, experiences and tours will engage visitors in the Asheville's vibrant art glass scene and extend the view to neighboring venues such as Toe River Arts in Burnsville and the Penland School near Spruce Pine, where the late Harvey Littleton moved in 1977.
 "Chihuly at Biltmore" runs through Oct.
 7. Learn more about the "Summer of Glass" at exploreasheville.com/summer-of-glass.

 "Dawson's Creek," "Bull Durham" and other filmed-in-North Carolina projects mark their anniversaries in 2018, inviting viewers to visit scene-stealing landmarks and scenery.
 Here's a rundown: